 - Carefully review high-cost items such as bridges, culverts, barriers, walls, and special designs to reduce or eliminate where possible. - Coordinate with the Utilities Unit to minimize impacts or avoid existing utilities where possible. - Recheck the need for detour structures.
 If it is possible to close the road, coordinate with the hydraulics and structures engineers to determine if a precast box culvert can be used to allow closing a road for the minimum amount of time possible.
-Consider whether a portable detour structure can be used. - Consult with the Value Management Office (VMO) and consider submitting a project for a Value Engineering Study if the construction cost exceeds \$20,000,000 and the design has not progressed past the right of way stage.
+Consider whether a portable detour structure can be used. - The Code of Federal Regulations (CFR) Title 23, Chapter 1, Part 627 states that each state is to maintain a Value Engineering Program that carries out Value Engineering (VE) analysis for all projects on the National Highway System (NHS) that are \$50 million or more and \$40 million or more for projects with structures or on projects that are over \$500 million regardless of NHS designation.
+Consult with the Value Management Office (VMO) and consider submitting a project on the NHS system for a Value Engineering Study if the construction cost estimate exceeds \$30,000,000 and the design has not progressed past the right of way stage as the total cost estimate may increase to the above thresholds.